peterhinch/micropython-micro-gui/README.md

 ## 1.9 Firmware and dependencies

 Firmware should be V1.15 or later.
 The source tree includes all dependencies.
-These are listed to enable users to check for newer versions:
+These are listed to enable users to check for newer versions or to read docs:

  * [writer.py](https://github.com/peterhinch/micropython-font-to-py/blob/master/writer/writer.py)
  Provides text rendering of Python font files.